benbest86/watsancomm/README.md

 you wish to use it.

 Currently the app does some very rudimentary parsing with a regular expression found in the WeeklyUpdate.parse() in models.py.
+It parses a header and the text under that header.
 Feel free to modify if you want different parsing.
+The parsed text is then fed through markdown for the html email body.

 Recipients and allowed senders are saved in the MEMBERS variable in settings.py or optionally in local_settings.py.

+Requires markdown (and thus elementtree) for pretty emails, but degrades (relatively) gracefully.

 TODO
 ====

 *   Notification email if contribution does not parse properly
 *   More pretty html email
-*   Add ability to parse a markup format (such as markdown) to make things more pretty
+*   <del>Add ability to parse a markup format (such as markdown) to make things more pretty</del>
 *   Reminders for recipients at time interval before the weekly summary is to be sent out
 *   Amalgamate multiple emails from the same sender in the same week to allow